ktorio/ktor-cli/README.md

 ## HTTP proxy

-To use a proxy server while making requests to the generation server, set up the `HTTPS_PROXY` environment variable.
+To use a proxy server while making requests to the generation server, set the `HTTPS_PROXY` environment variable.
 Here is an example:
 ```shell
 HTTPS_PROXY=http://localhost:3128 ktor new ktor-project
 ```